Hiking The Na Pali Coast: The Kalalau Trail

 Stop 4: Kalalau Beach

-After about five miles of hiking, you’ll finally reach Kalalau Beach.
+After about five miles of this Na Pali Coast hike, you’ll finally reach Kalalau Beach.
 This area, while very scenic with panoramic views, is incredibly sunny so bring plenty of water and sunscreen.
 Additionally, camping is only allowed for a maximum of five nights in this area and camping permits are required.

 Kauai Sea Tours